 - Or am I setting him aside like an unopened package or mere decoration?

 The world has been clamoring for the Son of God to be put to death ever since he revealed himself to the world.
 If Christ is born in me, the world clamors to put him to death in me, not recognizing that I am also in Christ; I have died and my life is hidden in him.
-Let us cherish the supernatural union we have with Christ, close our spiritual ears to the world’s clamor, and daily make room in our hearts for quiet, close, holy fellowship with the Father, Son, and Spirit who live within us.
+Let us cherish the supernatural union we have with Christ, close our spiritual ears to the world’s clamor, and daily make room in our hearts for quiet, close, holy fellowship with the Father, Son, and Spirit who lives within us.